References

 St.LukesHealth - Headquarters

-This new headquarters for health insurer St.LukesHealth will be a built manifestation of their vision for Tasmania to be the healthiest island in the world.
-The 5,500 m² project will be most sustainable and carbon positive office development in Tasmania, and the targeted 40% reduction in carbon will be one of the first Net Zero Carbon projects in Australia and contains a contemporary work environment that is a central component of the vision for a healthy community.
+This new headquarters for health insurer St.LukesHealth is a built manifestation of their vision for Tasmania to be the healthiest island in the world.
+The 5,500 m² project will be the most sustainable and carbon positive office development in Tasmania, and the targeted 40% reduction in carbon will be one of the first Net Zero Carbon projects in Australia and contains a contemporary work environment that is a central component of the vision for a healthy community.

 The proposal’s mass timber construction method targets the removal of 7,665 tonnes of carbon from the atmosphere – the equivalent emissions of 2,141 cars driving 20,000km per year.
 In addition, a life cycle plan guides the timber configuration and detailing such that if the building is no longer relevant and is demolished, the structure can be re-engineered and re-used.
 The construction uses over 400 m³ of glulam supplied by HESS TIMBER.